 From May 2013 Mickey began working as a multi instrumentalist in Ben Howard's band, touring extensively ever since.

 Throughout the Winter of 2013/14 Mickey collaborated intensely on Ben's second studio album, 'I Forget Where We Were'.

 In October 2014 'I Forget Where We Were' was released and reached number one in the UK album charts.

-Mickey continues to work as a musician, cinematographer, director and photographer.
+Mickey continues to work as a musician, cinematographer and photographer.